Search

 If you’re arriving from within the Schengen Area, you won’t need to pass through passport control and customs to enter Germany.
 The same applies for transfers between non-Schengen countries (e.g., on flights from the UK to Qatar).

-If you’re arriving into Germany from a non-Schengen country like the UK or Ireland, expect lengthy queues at passport control.
+If you’re arriving into Germany from a non-Schengen country like the UK, expect lengthy queues at passport control.
 Recently, Lufthansa has standardised the Minimum Connecting Time (MCT) at Frankfurt Airport to 60 minutes for all connections, including those from Schengen to non-Schengen destinations and intra-European flights.

 One quirk is that from certain gates you’ll need to cross through the departure hall to get to baggage claim.
 Poorly signposted, this has more than once left me wondering where to go, although it does make it easy to pick up a quick snack or drink.
 If you’re taking onward public transport, it’s worth booking flexible tickets where available in case you get delayed.

 There’s no shortage of airline and public lounges across both terminals.
 The standout options, not surprisingly, are Lufthansa’s First and Business Class lounges.
-Lufthansa’s Business Class and Senator Lounges are available to eligible Star Alliance members, while access to the First Class Terminal and First Class Lounges is exclusively reserved for Lufthansa and SWISS First Class passengers, HON Circle Members, and Air China First Class passengers.
-Select Lufthansa lounges, including the Business Lounge in departure area A (Gate A13) and the Business Lounge in departure area Z, underwent recent renovations and are bright and comfy with great food and drinks.
+Lufthansa’s Business Class and Senator Lounges are available to eligible Star Alliance members, while access to the First Class Terminal and First Class lounges is reserved exclusively for Lufthansa and SWISS First Class passengers, HON Circle Members, and Air China First Class passengers.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.